alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * Awesome onboarding session with MS, DC, & EB
 * Super grateful for folks from the Public Policy team who took me to lunch on Friday

+* EK - great that you have connected with so many people already. 🌟

 ### Project specific Reflection

 * Current tasks are about getting up to speed with where things are at with the RSF, and what sort of work do I need to muck in on short term.
   * There seems to be a good opportunity to lead with some Turing Way workflows in how notes and the like are stored & shared.
 Will need to have a few scoping conversations to figure out what the best way forward will be.
+  	* EK - let's chat about DECOVID repo when you start working no your repository.
 	* This presents a small challenge as putting a line in the sand and forcing everything into markdown and github may not meet the community where they are and so deep thinking is needed.
 * Worked to integrate reviewer feedback for a conference submission on AutSPACEs with GA.
 Am exploring/figuring out what the split between AutSPACEs and AIM will be.
+	* EK - This is great!

 ### Notes to discuss during 1:1

 * Feeling like I'm not necessarily doing "tasks" at the moment.
-Am just unsure of if I shoudl be working harder and mucking in more: and am finding the balance difficult between the phd mindset vs working life mindset where it's okay to not solve all the world's problems in a day.
+Am just unsure of if I should be working harder and mucking in more: and am finding the balance difficult between the phd mindset vs working life mindset where it's okay to not solve all the world's problems in a day.
+	* EK - start a few of the tasks from your list sent last friday such as community mapping and glossary - drawing info together that you have and then asking for input.

 #### Who did you help this week?

 * GA with integrating reviewer feedback
 * DC & EB with brainstorming some operational steps for AIM that support an open workflow
+	* EK - great work!

 #### Who helped you this week?